kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Representing Documents

-Documents become vectors.
+Documents become vectors
-Vectors enable math.
+Vectors enable math
 Structure drives learning

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.